amaris/core-data-candy/README.md

 The first tool is a way to map a Core Data entity class, a `NSManagedObject` into a friendlier object - a `DatabaseModel`.
 That' the mapping part.
 This protocol can be implemented by structures or classes and offers a way to declare the mapping: a field with validation, a relationship one to many with conversion (bye-bye NSSet!) or even publishers for an entity (holding a `NSFetchResultsController`).
 The goal is really to work with friendly faces, and to use the model editor as little as possible.

 #### Fetching
 The second tool this library has to offer is easy fetching. `NSPredicate`s and `NSSortDescriptor`s are very powerful, though not safe.
 You cannot know whether a request will fail and potentially cause a program exit before executing it.
 And mistakes happen, especially with strings.
-That is why the library will make it easier and safer to specify a predicate based on key paths, to specify a target when fetching, to specify a way to sort the data.
+That is why the library will make it easier and safer to specify a predicate based on key paths, to specify a target when fetching, or to specify a way to sort the data.

 In a word, Core Data is powerful yet sometimes complex, so let's make it as sweet as candy.

 ## Overview
 Before you dive into the [wiki](https://github.com/amaris/core-data-candy/wiki), you might to know what the words above mean.
 Here is a short overview.

-Given an entity in a CoreData model:
+Given an entity in a Core Data model:

 ```swift
 class PlayerEntity: NSManagedObject {